Mark70117/frontend-nanodegree-feedreader/README.md

 ## Using the Feed Reader.

-Actual navigation within the Feed Reader is not part of the grading rubric, but it one would like to read some news, one is welcome to.
+Actual navigation within the Feed Reader is not part of the grading rubric, but if one would like to read some news, one is welcome to.

-The 'hamburger' icon in the top left corner of the screen will reveal a menu of feeds to chose from when clicked.
+The 'hamburger' icon in the top left corner of the screen will reveal a menu of feeds to choose from when clicked.

-Titles are article entries are also links to the articles.
+Titles of article entries are also links to the articles.

 Clicking on the title will take you away from the page to the linked to article.
 You will need to use the back button